USS Barbet (AMS-41)

-USS Barbet (AMS-41/YMS-45) was a YMS-1-class auxiliary motor minesweeper acquired by the U.S. Navy for the task of removing mines that had been placed in the water to prevent ships from passing.
+USS Barbet (AMS-41/YMS-45) was a YMS-1-class auxiliary motor minesweeper of the U.S. Navy.
 YMS 45 was laid down on 20 June 1941 at Brooklyn, New York, by the Wheeler Shipbuilding Corp.; launched on 20 April 1942; and commissioned on 8 June 1942.

 World War II service

 After trials and outfitting, the motor minesweeper reported for duty to the Commander, Eastern Sea Frontier.
 On 31 August, she departed Norfolk, Virginia, in company with YMS-44, bound for Bermuda.
 The ship operated as an escort vessel in the West Indies through the end of the war in Europe.
 She was based at Bermuda until 4 October 1943 when she and YMS 44 moved to Guantánamo Bay, Cuba.
 On 6 June 1945, YMS-45 headed for Hampton Roads, Virginia, and arrived at Norfolk on the 11th.

 Transfer to Pacific Fleet

 She stood out to sea again on 18 July as an element of Task Unit (TU) 29.01, bound for the Pacific Ocean.
 The motor minesweeper transited the Panama Canal between 29 July and 1 August and reached San Pedro, California, on 13 August.
 From that port, she shifted south to San Diego, California, where she remained for seven weeks.